 Sometimes being the little brother gets lost in the shuffle but Adam Larrick found a way to strike his own mark in the lore of Elyria High basketball.
 He followed his brother Brett’s legacy as an outstanding player for the Pioneers.
 Adam also followed Brett to Charleston Southern where is remains one of the school’s most prolific 3-point scorers.
 He scored 1,078 points at Charleston.
 At Elyria, Adam averaged over 20 points a game during his junior and senior seasons – scoring a career 954 points – ninth all-time at Elyria.
 In 1994-95, Larrick led the Pioneers to their last conference championship.
 As a junior, his high game came against Southview when he scored 37 points in an 81-68 win over the Saints.

 The first of three state champion football teams had a number of outstanding players but the quarterback of the first champion was Briant McLaughlin.
 At EC, McLaughlin won three letters as a quarterback and defensive back.
 He was second team All-Ohio.
 At Ashland University, McLaughlin was the Eagles interception leader in 1981 and remains fourth all-time in career interceptions.
+His daughter Brianne joined him in the Hall of Fame in 2018.

 The most difficult task of the Validation Committee of the Elyria Sports Hall of Fame was not whether Jan Sito belonged in the Elyria Sports Hall of Fame but rather deciding what category she fell under.
 An outstanding athlete in her own right, Sito is a member of the Lorain Sports Hall of Fame (inducted 2000) through her association with the Old Dutch Brewerettes from 1961-1969 where she was the hard-hitting catcher on three state championship teams.
 She was a successful softball and basketball coach at both Elyria and Elyria Catholic as well as Southview.
 She continues to officiate at local softball and volleyball contests in the area.
 In 1969, she competed at LCCC in softball, field hockey and basketball.
 Sito comes from a well-known athlete family with scrapbooks full of memories and great contributions to the Elyria sporting scene.